mostafatouny/awesome-theoretical-computer-science/README.md

 - [Goldreich.
 P, NP, and NP-Completeness: The Basics of Computational Complexity](http://www.wisdom.weizmann.ac.il/~oded/bc-book.html) - A very gentle introduction to some fundamental ideas of computational complexity like NP-completeness and P vs NP.
 - [Ogihara & Hemaspaandra.
 The Complexity Theory Companion](https://www.springer.com/gp/book/9783540674191) - An accessible, algorithmically oriented, research-centered, up-to-date guide to some of the most interesting techniques of complexity theory.
 - [Papadimitriou.
 Computational Complexity](https://www.pearson.com/us/higher-education/program/Papadimitriou-Computational-Complexity/PGM94583.html) - Body of knowledge for studying the performance and limitations of computer algorithms.
 Among topics covered are: reductions and NP-completeness, cryptography and protocols, randomized algorithms, and approximability of optimization problems, circuit complexity, the "structural" aspects of the P=NP question, parallel computation, and the polynomial hierarchy.
-#### Popular Science<a name="computational_complexity_general_popular_science"></a>
-- [Fortnow.
-The Golden Ticket: P, NP, and the Search for the Impossible](https://goldenticket.fortnow.com) - A nontechnical introduction to P-NP, its rich history, and its algorithmic implications for everything we do with computers and beyond.
-- [Aaronson.
-Quantum Computing Since Democritus](https://assets.cambridge.org/97805211/99568/frontmatter/9780521199568_frontmatter.pdf) - It covers an amazing array of topics.
-Beginning in antiquity withDemocritus, it progresses through logic and set theory,computability and complexity theory, quantum computing, cryptography, the information content of quantum states, and theinterpretation of quantum mechanics.

 ### Communication Complexity<a name="computational_complexity_communication_complexity"></a>
 #### Books<a name="computational_complexity_communication_complexity_books"></a>